mathiasverraes/15yearsddd/manuscript/vladik-khononov/essay-1.md

-# 7 Years of DDD: Tackling Complexity in a Large-Scale Marketing System (by Vladik Khononov)
+# 7 Years of DDD: Tackling Complexity in a Large-Scale Marketing System — Vladik Khononov

 One morning, back in 2010, I got a phone call from a friend.
 He said he was starting a new company.
 The business was not going to be simple, but if I joined him, from the technical perspective I could do whatever I wanted.
 I agreed to join him, just like that!